-Q. Some alterations were made to my house a few years ago and, now I’m looking to sell it I understand there could be a problem due to lack of consents.
+Q. Some alterations were made to my house a few years ago and, now I’m looking to sell it I understand there could be a problem due to lack of consent.
 Is this right and what can I do about it?

 If the work should have been subject to Planning Permission then yes, you could have a major problem.
 Your purchaser’s solicitor will almost certainly raise the issue and while minor infringements may be overlooked, it is not unknown for entire homes that were built without the proper consents to be demolished!